Rules of Medicaid Eligibility

 The total assets of the spouse at home must be evaluated on the Date of Institutionalization.

 The date of institutionalization (DOI) is the date that the Medicaid applicant first needed the long term care.
-This could be the date the Medicaid applicant needed to enter a nursing home or the date that home care aides or family members began to actively take care of the Medicaid applicant at home.
+This could be the date the Medicaid applicant needed to enter a nursing home or the date that the applicant began privately paying for care at home.

 The Community Spouse is entitled to keep all of his/her income